ICO: Businesses Getting Affected For Unfulfilling GDPR AccountabilityApril 11, 2019 |GDPR

-Businesses are not complying with general Data Protection Rules.
-The UK’s information commissioner on 08 April 2019, enunciated that companies have failed to fulfil their responsibilities regarding GDPR.
+Businesses are not complying with the General Data Protection Rules.
+The UK’s information commissioner on 08 April 2019, enunciated that companies have failed to fulfill their responsibilities regarding GDPR.

 Accountability for GDPR

 On Monday’s conference, Elizabeth Denham shed light on the Data Protection Practitioners.
 She articulated that, “Accountability encapsulates everything the GDPR is about.
 It enshrines in law an onus on companies to understand the risks that they create for others with their data processing, and to mitigate those risks”.